-The project aims at designing appropriate statistical methods for the identification of transient periods in seismicity in space and time, which include natural and anthropogenic (e.g. earthquakes triggered by fluid intrusion) deviations from stationarity.
-Methods of statistical and physical modelling of seismicity will be used along with modern techniques of Bayesian inference, uncertainty assessment and model selection.
-We will use stochastic point processes to model seismicity; the identification of transients including uncertainty assessment will be carried out with Bayesian techniques including parameter estimation, model comparison, and selection as well as change-point studies.
-Information criteria and the Bayes factor will be used for model selection.
-Physical models might also be useful in order to produce synthetic data for comparison and testing purposes.
+The project aimed at designing appropriate statistical methods for the identification of transient periods in seismicity in space and time, which included natural and anthropogenic (e.g. earthquakes triggered by fluid intrusion) deviations from stationarity.
+Methods of statistical and physical modelling of seismicity have been used along with modern techniques of Bayesian inference, uncertainty assessment and model selection.
+We used stochastic point processes to model seismicity; the identification of transients including uncertainty assessment was carried out with Bayesian techniques including parameter estimation, model comparison, and selection as well as change-point studies.
+Information criteria and the Bayes factor have been used for model selection.

 - Development of an innovative & flexible Bayesian method for the automatic detection of change-points in seismicity data